Kurtay Ogunc, Ph.D., MBA, MApStat

-Dr. Kurtay Ogunc is an Assistant Professor of Finance in the College of Business and Entrepreneurship, teaching undergraduate and graduate courses in investments, financial derivatives, advanced portfolio management, corporate finance, risk management and venture capital as well as the Financial Economics and Risk Management course for the Executive MBA program.
+Dr. Kurtay Ogunc is an Assistant Professor of Finance and Director of MS in Finance program in the College of Business.
+He teaches undergraduate and graduate courses in investments, financial derivatives, portfolio management in Excel, corporate finance, and financial risk management.
 He is the recipient of the 2010 Chancellor’s Teaching Excellence award by the Texas A&M University System as well as the first prize in the PIMCO international investing essay contest and a research grant from the BSI Gamma Foundation in Lugano, Switzerland.
-His research has been published in Review of Quantitative Finance and Accounting, International Review of Financial Analysis, Journal of Behavioral Finance, Investments and Pensions Europe, Global Pensions.
-Most recently, he was invited to write a chapter for the Handbook of Corporate Governance and Social Responsibility.
+His research has been published in Journal of Investment Consulting, Journal of Financial Transformation, Review of Quantitative Finance and Accounting, International Review of Financial Analysis, Journal of Behavioral Finance, Investments and Pensions Europe, Global Pensions, and the Handbook of Corporate Governance and Social Responsibility.